Failure Control

 Checkov

 Note: Checkov uses pass/fail checks.
-Any failed check at or above the threshold will fail the workflow.
+Any failed check at or above the threshold will fail.

 ClamAV